chenson2018/website-hakyll/posts/2024-08-04-univalence.md

 hide_post: true
 ---

-I spent last week at the [2024 School on Univalent Mathematics](https://unimath.github.io/minneapolis2024/).
+I recently attended the [2024 School on Univalent Mathematics](https://unimath.github.io/minneapolis2024/).
 For the last couple of years I've had some interest from a distance in univalence and homotopy type theory but not taken the plunge, so I was excited that this iteration of the